GregHib/void/CONTRIBUTING.md

 #### How Do I Submit a Good Bug Report?

+> [!WARNING]
 > You must never report security related issues, vulnerabilities or bugs including sensitive information to the issue tracker, or elsewhere in public.
-Instead sensitive bugs must be sent by email to <>.
+Instead, sensitive bugs must be sent by email to <greghib@users.noreply.github.com>.

 We use GitHub issues to track bugs and errors.
 If you run into an issue with the project: